jjmpsp/jjmpsp.github.io/_tutorials/how-to-make-a-website-load-faster-in-2019.md

 Ensure your application uses a caching layer.
 As mentioned above, high memory environments have become a lot more common than before.
 RAM is a lot faster than hard drive storage, so consider storing frequently used data in RAM, rather than on disk.

+Do you need jQuery?
+*Hypocrit mode* I'm a sucker for this one but it's actually a really important thing to point out that jquery itself is a very helpful JavaScript library, but most websites out there doesn't even require half or more of the functionality jQuery offers.
+Vanilla JavaScript is enough.
+Someone has kindly created a website which explains all of this stuff in a dumbed down fashion, so please check out http://youmightnotneedjquery.com/ to learn more about if you really need to be using jQuery on your website.

 Consider using a CDN
 Do you know where your website visitors come from?
 We're talking miliseconds or seconds here.